-In the Army as a young commander I had 30 men and women to achieve any task I might be required.
-Soon I will likely have a team of up to 200 men and women to achieve much more complex tasks.
+In the Army as a young commander I have 30 men and women to achieve any task that might be required.
+In the future I will likely have a team of up to 200 men and women to achieve much more complex tasks.
 The point is, to be a successful leader and to complete the task to the best of my ability, I need to delegate.

 This post will explain 5 reasons that you need to let someone else do the job.
 My old Commanding Officer once said to me:

 In order to lead you must delegate, delegate until it’s uncomfortable and then delegate some more

 People don’t mind doing their job.
 In my experience, when ‘the guys’ are sat around not doing anything and I have a job for them they’ll always complain.
 But, and it’s a big but, you must realise people are going to complain about anything.
 If you don’t give people work to do they’ll very quickly become bored, unmotivated and uninspired.
 There’s a lot of studies that suggest when you work hard your brain stimulation can lead to a healthier body and social life.

 But ultimately as a CEO you simply can’t put in the work hours your staff can.
 As a young commander i’d need to be working 30 hour days to match my platoons potential even if everyone only worked 1 hour a day!

 2. Delegate, you’re not the subject matter expert!

 It’s impossible to know everything your employees know.
 This doesn’t make you a less professionally competent person, it makes you normal.
 Do you think that Richard Branson knows how to drive one of his trains?
 I certainly don’t know how to operate half the vehicles my team can.

 Your value as a leader isn’t knowing how to do everything, it’s knowing who can do what and getting them to do it!
 This boils down to something we call the SWOT analysis.
 If you can identify who is good at what in your team you can efficiently achieve the goals required whilst giving your employees purpose.